olamilekan000/Beta.py/README.md

 # Beta.py

-**Beta.py** is a finance library for Financial and Investment Formulas.
+**Beta.py** is a python library for Financial and Investment Formulas.